What is low code? Definition, use cases, and benefits

 5. MVPs and prototypes

 The minimum viable product (MVP) methodology, originating with famed startup expert Eric Ries, asks developers and startups to ship products faster, get feedback earlier, and build with customers in mind.
-MVPs (and prototypes, a similar idea) are a great use case for low code.
+MVPs (and prototypes, a similar idea) are a great candidate for low code.

 Why low code?
 Benefits and drawbacks